GaoYuCan/GaoYuCan/README.md

 ### About me

 - 📖 A Student.
-- 🔭 A Android Developer and a Baby Reverse Engineer.
+- 🔭 An Android Developer and a Baby Reverse Engineer.
 - 🌱 Baby Reverse CTFer of r3kapig and Moblie Security Leader of iSEAL.

 ### Contact me